kshitijsharma/PythonProgramming-LeanKloud/README.md

 # Task 2-Topper Calculator
 Run the python file with the file name as argument.
 The program uses Heap sort so as to get the respective subject toppers thereby providing a time complexity of O(nlogn).

+The Screenshots and Video for each task are present in their respective folders.